d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

 is a major problem domain for sequence transduction models, whose input and output are both variable-length sequences.

-To handle such inputs and outputs, we can design an architecture with two major components.
+To handle this type of inputs and outputs, we can design an architecture with two major components.
-The first component is an *encoder*: it takes the variable-length sequence as the input and transforms it into a state with a fixed shape.
+The first component is an *encoder*: it takes a variable-length sequence as the input and transforms it into a state with a fixed shape.
-The second component is a *decoder*: it maps the encoded state to a variable-length sequence.
+The second component is a *decoder*: it maps the encoded state of a fixed shape to a variable-length sequence.
-This architecture encodes an input sequence and decodes the output sequence via the encoder and the decoder components, respectively.
-We call it an *encoder-decoder* architecture, which is depicted in :numref:`fig_encoder_decoder`.
+This is called an *encoder-decoder* architecture, which is depicted in :numref:`fig_encoder_decoder`.

 ![The encoder-decoder architecture.](../img/encoder-decoder.svg)
 :label:`fig_encoder_decoder`

-In this section, we will show an interface to implement this encoder-decoder architecture.
+Let us take machine translation from English to French as an example.
+Given an input sequence in English:
+"They", "are", "watching", ".", this encoder-decoder architecture first encodes the variable-length input into a state, then decodes the state to generate the translated sequence token by token as the output:
+"Ils", "regardent", ".".
+Since the encoder-decoder architecture forms the basis of different sequence transduction models in subsequent sections, this section will convert this architecture into an interface that will be implemented later.

 ## Encoder

-The encoder is a normal neural network that takes inputs, e.g., a source sentence, to return outputs.
+In the encoder interface,
+we just specify that
+the encoder takes variable-length sequences as the input `X`.
+The implementation will be provided by any model that inherits this base `Encoder` class.

 ```{.python .input  n=4}
 from mxnet.gluon import nn